 The dilemma of having to choose between global governance and democratic governance is a false choice.
-It is a false choice because we need better global governance, and effective global governance will have to be perceived as legitimate and thus some democratic process of legitimation will be necessary.
-Of course others would argue that effectiveness itself creates legitimacy.
-But I would respond that over time effective governance of any kind requires public oversight.
+It is a false choice because we need better global governance, and in the long run effective global governance will have to be perceived as legitimate and thus, some democratic process of legitimation will be necessary.
+Of course, others would argue that effectiveness itself creates legitimacy.
+But I would respond that over time effective governance of any kind requires public oversight (to combat corruption or clientelism among other socio-political ills) and public input (to identify the problems most in need of attention).
+In order for globalization to continue without signifying the demise of democratic self-governance, new forms of democratic politics need to be developed.

-3. Three Views of the Future of Transnational Democracy
+Three Views of the Future and the Task Ahead for Modern Direct Democracy

-Thus the task is to develop mechanisms for transnational democratic practice.
-Now you ask, what are the major opportunities and limitations ahead for establishing such a system?
-Very briefly, I'd like to present three views on this question -the optimistic, the pessimistic, and the pragmatic.
+Thus, the task is to develop mechanisms for transnational democratic practice.
+Now, you ask, what are the major opportunities and limitations ahead for establishing such a system?
+Very briefly, I'd like to present three views on this question - the optimistic, the pessimistic, and the pragmatic.